Gut Health is key to our overall wellbeing!

 What are Gut infections?

-Infection occurs anywhere in the digestive system and can wreak havoc on our system!
+Infection occurs anywhere in the digestive system and whilst sometimes we can live harmoniously with these infections other times they can wreak havoc on our system!
 What we eat, stress, exercise, medications, genetics, age and illness all contribute to whether our bodies are prone to infection.
-However, there are still common underlying causes of infection which include low stomach acid, constipation and a processed food diet.
+Our microbiome plays a big role in regulating our gut and ensuring that infections do not remain unresolved.
+Low stomach acid, constipation and a processed food diet contribute to poor gut health.

-Low stomach acid predisposes you to the growth Helicobacter Pylori infection especially.
-Other factors such a constipation, unhealthy dietary choices, excessive alcohol, coffee, overeating and smoking can also contribute to gut infections.
-An infected digestive system can cause a ripple effect stopping effective nutrients absorption, cause food intolerances, allergies and other serious conditions of the gut such inflammatory bowel disease (IBD) and Celiac disease.
+Other factors such a constipation, unhealthy dietary choices, excessive alcohol, overeating and smoking can also contribute to gut infections.
+An infected digestive system can cause a ripple effect stopping effective nutrients absorption, contributing to food intolerances, allergies and other health conditions.

 Here Are Some Common Gut Infections!